PowerShell/PowerShell/docs/building/osx.md

 - Uses `brew` to install CMake, OpenSSL, and GNU WGet
 - Downloads and installs the latest .NET CLI package
+- Adds `/usr/local/share/dotnet` to the process path

+Please heed that last step.
+You may want to add the .NET CLI tool location to your path more permanently by adding it to your shell's profile.

 Build using our module
 ======================